-- the Stated Principal Balance of each Mortgage Loan that was prepaid in full during the calendar month preceding that Distribution Date (including seriously delinquent Mortgage Loans that Fannie Mae elects to repurchase); - the Stated Principal Balance of each Mortgage Loan that we elect to repurchase because of defects in loan documentation, breaches of lender warranties or other circumstances set forth below under the heading "-Collection and Other Servicing Procedures"; - as provided in the issue supplement for that issue, if applicable, the Stated Principal Balance of any converted ARM repurchased by Fannie Mae under the circumstances described under the heading "Yield Considerations-ARM Pools-General Characteristics"; and - the amount of any partial prepayment of a Mortgage Loan received during the calendar month preceding that Distribution Date.
+- the Stated Principal Balance of each Mortgage Loan that was prepaid in full during the calendar month preceding that Distribution Date (including seriously delinquent Mortgage Loans that Fannie Mae elects to repurchase); - the Stated Principal Balance of each Mortgage Loan that we elect to repurchase because of defects in loan documentation, breaches of lender warranties or other circumstances set forth below under the heading "-Collection and Other Servicing Procedures"; - as provided in the issue supplement for that issue, if applicable, the Stated Principal Balance of any converted ARM repurchased by Fannie Mae under the circumstances described under the heading "Yield Considerations-ARM Pools-General"; and - the amount of any partial prepayment of a Mortgage Loan received during the calendar month preceding that Distribution Date.

 The Distribution Date on which we distribute prepayments to Certificateholders depends on whether we receive prepayment information from the servicer of the Mortgage Loan in sufficient time to allow the monthly factors published in our Monthly Factor Report in The Bond Buyer (or elsewhere) to reflect the prepayment.
 If timely information is not available, we will distribute the prepayment on the next month's Distribution Date.
+In some cases, we may treat prepayments occurring on the first day of the month as if they actually occurred on the last day of the preceding month.
 Currently we do not receive information about partial prepayments of Mortgage Loans in pools comprised of Mortgage Loans from our own portfolio early enough to be included in the next month's payment.

 On each Distribution Date, we also will pay the Certificateholders, for each Fixed-Rate Loan, one month's interest at the Pass-Through Rate on the principal balance of the Certificates that was reported to the Certificateholders on the preceding Distribution Date (or, in the case of the first payment, the principal balance of the Certificates on the issue date).
-In the case of an ARM having deferred interest features, the amount of interest payable on that Mortgage Loan during the Due Period may be less than one month's interest at the mortgage interest rate.
+In the case of an ARM having deferred interest features, the amount of interest payable on that Mort-gage Loan during the Due Period may be less than one month's interest at the mortgage interest rate.

-All interest accrued on the Certificates will be calculated on a monthly basis (with each month assumed to consist of 30 days).
-Thus, one month's interest on the Certificates of an issue will be equal to one-twelfth of the Pass-Through Rate (or the Pool Accrual Rate, as applicable) multiplied by the unpaid principal balance of the Certificates immediately prior to the related Distribution Date.
+All interest accrued on the Certificates will be calculated on a monthly basis (with each month assumed to consist of 30 days), except as provided in the following paragraph.
+Thus, one month's interest on the Certificates of an issue will be equal to one-twelfth of the Pass-

+Through Rate (or the Pool Accrual Rate, as applicable) multiplied by the unpaid principal balance of the Certificates immediately prior to the related Distribution Date.
 Although the Mortgage Loans we purchase generally provide for a similar method of calculating interest, it is possible that one or more Mortgage Loans in a particular pool will provide for accrual of interest on a daily basis (rather than on a monthly basis).
 Even if Mortgage Loans of that type are included in a pool, when the monthly interest and principal payable on the Mortgage Loans are calculated, we will treat all the interest as having accrued on a monthly basis and, for Mortgage Loans that accrue interest on a daily basis, we will calculate principal on the basis of the amortization schedules used for monthly accrual Mortgage Loans.